-Outputs of the test : One set of results for the NetScaler appliance being monitored.
+Outputs of the test : One set of results for the NetScaler appliance being monitored

-Parameter Description Test Period How often should the test be executed Host The IP address of the host for which the test is being configured.
-Port The port at which the host listens.
-By default, this is NULL .
-Log File Path This test reports metrics by parsing a Syslog file.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The host for which the test is to be configured.
+3. PORT - The port at which the HOST listens.
+By default, this is NULL.
+4. LOG FILE PATH - This test reports metrics by parsing a Syslog file.
 Specify the full path to the Syslog file here.
-Search String By default, the Syslog file may contain information relating to a number of servers that are inter linked with the target NetScaler appliance.
-In order to obtain the metrics of the

-Parameter Description target NetScaler appliance alone, specify the hostname or the IP address of the target NetScaler appliance for which the logs are to be read from the syslog file, in the Search String text box.
+5. SEARCH STRING - By default, the Syslog file may contain information relating to a number of servers that are inter linked with the target NetScaler appliance.
+In order to obtain the metrics of the target NetScaler appliance alone, specify the hostname or the IP address of the target NetScaler appliance for which the logs are to be read from the syslog file, in the SEARCH STRING text box.
 Using this search string the information in the Syslog file may be parsed and metrics may be collected.
-Search String Index Here, specify the cursor position after which the eG agent should search for the specified Search String (or the position upto which the eG agent should ignore while searching for the specified Search String) in the syslog file.
-For example, if the specified Search String appears in the syslog file at the 17 th position, then you may need to specify the Search String as 16.
-DD Frequency Refers to the frequency with which detailed diagnosis measures are to be generated for this test.
+6. SEARCH STRING INDEX - Here, specify the cursor position after which the eG agent should search for the specified SEARCH STRING (or the position upto which the eG agent should ignore while searching for the specified SEARCH STRING) in the syslog file.
+For example, if the specified SEARCH STRING appears in the syslog file at the 17th position, then you may need to specify the SEARCH STRING INDEX as 16.
+7. DD FREQUENCY - Refers to the frequency with which detailed diagnosis measures are to be generated for this test.
 The default is 1:1.
 This indicates that, by default, detailed measures will be generated every time this test runs, and also every time the test detects a problem.
 You can modify this frequency, if you so desire.
-Also, if you intend to disable the detailed diagnosis capability for this test, you can do so by specifying none against DD Frequency.
-Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Also, if you intend to disable the detailed diagnosis capability for this test, you can do so by specifying none against DD FREQUENCY.
+8. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.

-The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

+- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Pitboss watch added Indicates the number of times pitboss watch was added on a process with the process ID.
+Measurement Description Measurement Unit Interpretation Pitboss added: watch Indicates the number of times pitboss watch was added on a process with the process ID.
 Number A high value for this measure is a cause of concern as this may indicate that a large number of processes running on the NetScaler appliance are failing.

-Measurement Description Measurement Unit Interpretation Pitboss watch deleted Indicates the number of times pitboss watch was deleted from a process with the process ID.
-Number Pitboss system restarts Indicates the number of times the process with pid had reached the maximum number of restarts thus leading to system reboot.
+Pitboss deleted: watch Indicates the number of times pitboss watch was deleted from a process with the process ID.
+Number Pitboss restarts: system Indicates the number of times the process with pid had reached the maximum number of restarts thus leading to system reboot.
 Number Ideally, the value of this measure should be zero.
-Pitboss process restarts Indicates the number of times the process with pid had reached the maximum number of restarts thus leading to process reboot.
+Pitboss restarts: process Indicates the number of times the process with pid had reached the maximum number of restarts thus leading to process reboot.
 Number Ideally, the value of this measure should be zero.

-3.5.8 Routing Test
+2.5.8 Routing Test